ronalchn/strong_presenter/README.md

 Requires Rails.
 Rails 3.2+ is supported (probably works on 3.0, 3.1 as well).

-Add this line to your application''s Gemfile:
+Add this line to your application&#39;s Gemfile:

     gem 'strong_presenter'